Aaron Judge Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.77 team ERA that ranks second across all MLB pitching staffs.
+- The Astros have the second-ranked team ERA across all league pitching staffs (3.76).

-- In his most recent time out on Saturday, the right-hander tossed six innings against the Tampa Bay Rays, allowing two earned runs while surrendering four hits.
+- His last time out came for the New York Mets on Sunday when the right-hander tossed 5 1/3 innings against the Washington Nationals, surrendering one earned run while allowing five hits.

+- The 40-year-old has amassed a 3.15 ERA and 7.7 strikeouts per nine innings in 16 games this season, while giving up a batting average of .219 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.